TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 Usage:

-* To apply multiple filters in C# code, see "Filters" and "Applying-multiple-filters" chapters in [Using the Domain Object Model](Using-the-Domain-Object-Model#Filters) article.
+* To apply multiple filters in C# code, see "Filters" and "Applying-multiple-filters" sections in [Using the Domain Object Model](Using-the-Domain-Object-Model#Filters) article.
 * See "Filter" in [RestGenerator specification](https://github.com/Rhetos/RestGenerator/blob/master/Readme.md#filters)
   on how to apply filters in a REST request.